 Although research projects are key elements of the MSc programme at all partner universities, the exact regulations concerning these projects differ slightly between these universities.
 Please refer to the MEME Study Guide for exact details regarding the regulations.

-- For Groningen, check the research projects overview of the Centre for Ecological and Evolutionary Studies (CEES)
+- For Groningen, check the research projects overview of the Groningen Institute for Evolutionary Life Sciences (GELIFES).

 - For Munich, check the Faculty of Biology website for an overview of research groups and opportunities.

-- For Montpellier, check the Research page for an overview of research institutes within the Université Montpellier 2.
+- For Montpellier, check the Research page for an overview of research groups and institutes within the Université Montpellier.

 Research at Harvard